microsoft/industry/foundations/powerPlatform/readme.md

 ### Design considerations

-* A policy can be scoped to include the entire tenant, multiple environments, as well as exclude multiple environments
+* A policy can be scoped to include the entire tenant, multiple environments, as well as exclude multiple environments.
 * You can create data loss prevention (DLP) policies that can act as guardrails to help prevent users from unintentionally exposing organizational data.
-* DLP policies can be scoped at the environment level or tenant level, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
+* DLP policies can be scoped at the environment or tenant level, offering flexibility to craft sensible policies that strike the right balance between protection and productivity.
 * Connectors can be grouped into business, non-business, and blocked.
-Once categorized, it cannot be used in conjunction with other connectors outside its group.
+Once categorized, they cannot be used in conjunction with other connectors outside its group.
 When a connector is blocked, it cannot be used at all.
-* Environment admins cannot edit policies created by tenant admins
+* Environment admins cannot edit policies created by tenant admins.
 * Tenant isolation for Power Platform can be applied at the connector level and is used to prevent connectors using Azure AD based authentication to other tenants, and supports both one-way (inbound) or two-way (inbound and outbound) restriction.
 Enabling tenant isolation requires raising a support ticket in the Power Platform admin center.

 ### Design recommendations

-* Create a data loss prevention policy that enforces the bare minimum security requirements at the tenant scope, to ensure that all landing zones are secure by-default and both pro devs and citizen devs can safely develop business applications that does not vialates the security requirements.
+* Create a data loss prevention policy that enforces the bare minimum security requirements at the tenant scope, to ensure that all landing zones are secure by-default and both pro devs and citizen devs can safely develop business applications that do not violate the security requirements.
-* The tenant wide policy spanning all environments should prevent all unsupported non-Microsoft connectors, and classify all Microsoft connectors as 'Business data'
+* The tenant wide policy spanning all environments should prevent all unsupported non-Microsoft connectors, and classify all Microsoft connectors as 'Business data'.
-* Create a policy for the default environment that furter restricts which Microsoft connectors are classified as 'Business Data'
+* Create a policy for the default environment that furter restricts which Microsoft connectors are classified as 'Business Data'.
 * Establish a process that will always include data-loss prevention policy when creating a new landing zone (environment), to ensure no one are accessing - or starting to create or deploy apps could potentially violate the policies.

 ## Environments